Smartphones and tablets are great for travelers, right?

-Portable power packs (also known as external batteries / chargers) come in all shapes and sizes, but they do essentially the same thing: allow you to charge a USB-powered phone, tablet or device one or more times.
+Portable power packs (also known as external batteries/chargers) come in all shapes and sizes, but they do essentially the same thing: allow you to charge a USB-powered phone, tablet, or other device one or more times.

-While you can also get versions that will charge laptops, they tend to be large, heavy and expensive – not exactly what most travelers are looking for.
+While you can also get versions that will charge laptops, they tend to be large, heavy, and expensive–the exact opposite of what most travelers are looking for.

 With so many different types, it’s not always obvious which features matter.
 Here’s a straightforward guide to what you need to look for when buying a portable power pack.

 The most important question you need to ask is: what are you hoping to charge, and how many times?
-A tablet requires much more power than a smartphone, and charging multiple devices (or one device several times) needs a higher capacity battery.
+A tablet requires more power than a smartphone, and charging multiple devices (or one device several times) needs a higher-capacity battery.

 An easy way to work out your basic needs is to look up the capacity of the battery that’s already in your device.

-This is measured in milliamp hours (mAh) -- the iPhone 7, for instance, has a 1960mAh battery, while Android smartphones like the Samsung Galaxy S8 are usually between 2000 and 3000mAh.
 As long as your portable charger comfortably exceeds that number, you’ll get at least one full charge out of it.
 All except the smallest battery packs should offer this, with a good example being the Anker PowerCore 5000.

 Take a Look at Your Existing Charger

 Just to make things a little more complicated, capacity isn’t the only thing to consider.
 Take a minute to look at the existing wall chargers for whichever devices you’re hoping to charge.
-While many USB devices expect to receive 0.5 amps, some phones and tablets need a lot more.
+While many small USB devices only expect to receive 0.5 amps, most phones and tablets need a lot more.

 If the description of a portable power pack doesn’t specifically mention your device, compare its specs to those of your existing charger.
-An iPhone and most Android smartphones need at least one amp (five watts), for example, while an iPad expects 2.4 amps and 12 watts.
+An iPhone and most Android smartphones need at least one amp (five watts), for example, while an iPad and other tablets expect 2.4 amps (12 watts).

-Note that to fast-charge the latest devices, you may need a battery that can output up to 3.0amps.
+Note that to fast-charge the latest devices, you may need a battery that can output up to 3.0amps (15 watts or more).
 Your gadget will still charge if the battery doesn't have that, but it won't do so as quickly.
 If you want to get more juice into your phone as fast as possible, spring for the high-output battery.